sivanmg/TesseractOcrMaui/README.md

 This project does not depend on any third-party C# packages, but it needs [traineddata files](https://github.com/tesseract-ocr/tessdata/) to function.
 Parts of the code are also reused from [Charlesw Windows Tesseract wrapper](https://github.com/charlesw/tesseract).

-## Contributing, IOS and MacOS
+## Contributing

 If you are interested developing this project, please, open conversation in issues and describe your changes you want to make.
-Package doesn't currently support IOS or MacOS so any help for them is well appreciated.
+Email is also good way to approach me.

 ## Documentation

 -   To see examples of use, see example project `Mainpage` [TesseractOcrMauiTestApp.Mainpage.xaml.cs](https://github.com/henrivain/TesseractOcrMaui/blob/master/TesseractOcrMauiTestApp/MainPage.xaml.cs)
 -   Some instructions can be found from repository [`Documentation` -folder](https://github.com/henrivain/TesseractOcrMaui/tree/master/Documentation)
 -   Classes and methods have `xml comments` that try to explain code functionality.

 ## Support

 If you have any questions about anything related to this project, open issue or send me an email.

-Only Android and Windows are supported currently, because I have no recources to build and test for IOS and MacOS.
-Integrating these platforms should not be very hard if someone needs them.
-If you want to add them, just contact me.
+I myself can only test for Windows and Android.
+Apple support relies on other contributors.

 Henri Vainio
 matikkaeditorinkaantaja(at)gmail.com